In a Nutshell

 - Option to access a range of business banking services

-- Funds can be cleared and deposited in your account as soon as the next business day
+- Funds can be cleared and deposited in your account as soon as the next business day (in some cases, even same-day payments)

 - Round the clock customer support